slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"If you want to reach a large audience, appeal to idiots."
 -- Arthur Schopenhauer [1788]*

-> *"A good speech should be like a woman’s skirt: long enough to cover the subject and short enought to create interest."
+> *"A good speech should be like a woman’s skirt: long enough to cover the subject and short enough to create interest."
 -- Winston Churchill [1874]*

 > *"Cinema is just life with the boring parts cut out."